Arthur Szyk and the Art of The Haggadah

 Szyk, the leading political artist in America during WW II and the greatest illuminator since the 16th century, was called “The Artist for Freedom” by the Library of Congress in its millennium exhibition in the year 2000, a half century after his death.
 This visual powerpoint presentation will explore how and why Szyk, his art, and its messages focus on themes that are continuously relevant, by examining the roots of American values and ideals through his art.

-This talk was delivered on Election Day November 6, 2012 in Washington, DC at the Library of Congress.
+This talk was delivered in Washington, DC at the Library of Congress.

 Arthur Szyk: Miniature Paintings and Modern Illuminations

-Presentation on Arthur Szyk's brilliant career as an painter and illuminator.
+Presentation on Arthur Szyk’s brilliant career as a painter and illuminator.

 Justice Illuminated: The Art of Arthur Szyk

 Presentation on Szyk’s art and messages, with an emphasis on the 1940s.